Assign eDiscovery permissions in the compliance portal

 |Search And Purge|

-The following sections describe each of the eDiscovery-related RBAC roles listed in the previous table.
+The following sections describe each of the eDiscovery-related role-based access control roles listed in the previous table.

 This role lets users create, edit, delete, and control access to eDiscovery (Standard) and eDiscovery (Premium) cases in the compliance portal.
 As previously explained, a user must be assigned the Case Management role before you can use the Add-eDiscoveryCaseAdmin cmdlet to make them an eDiscovery Administrator.